 The Pinny Poo, an adorable mix between the Miniature Pinscher and the mighty Poodle is a newer breed particularly crafted for people looking for companionship in their pets.

-This is a playful breed that can fit into many roles, including that of an alert watchdog or merely of an entertainer for your kids.
+This is a playful breed that can fit into many roles, including that of an alert watchdog or merely an entertainer for your kids.

 If you’re looking towards getting a new pet and want it to get along with your family, the Pinny Poo can easily be one of your top choices.